-The MSHN Chief Compliance and Quality Officer serves as the Privacy Officer.
-MSHN is committed to protecting the privacy of its consumers and shall strictly govern the disclosure of any information to anyone other than those authorized in compliance with applicable privacy laws, regulations and contractual requirements.
-To ensure that all consumer information remains confidential, employees and contractual providers are required to comply with all confidentiality policies and procedures in effect, specifically to include the HIPAA Privacy Regulations, the Michigan Mental Health Code (PA 258 of 1974, as amended), the Michigan Public Health Code (PA 368 of 1978 as amended), and 42 C.F.R.
+The MSHN Director of Customer Service, Compliance and Quality serves as the Privacy Officer.
+MSHN is committed to protecting the privacy of its consumers and shall strictly govern the disclosure of any information to anyone other than those authorized in compliance with applicable privacy laws, regulations and contractual requirements To ensure that all consumer information remains confidential, employees and contractual providers are required to comply with all confidentiality policies and procedures in effect, specifically to include the HIPAA Privacy Regulations , the Michigan Mental Health Code (PA 258 of 1974, as amended), the Michigan Public Health Code (PA 368 of 1978 as amended), and 42 C.F.R.
 Part 2, 45 C.F.R.
 Part 160 & 164 as outlined below:

-- MSHN will follow the HIPAA requirements, as well as all applicable federal and state requirements, for the use of protected health data and information. - MSHN will immediately report to the MDHHS any suspected or confirmed unauthorized use or disclosure of protected health data and information that falls under the HIPAA requirements. - Any breach of protected health information shall result in notification of the affected individuals as well as the HHS Secretary and the media in cases where the breach affects more than 500 individuals. - Privacy Notice MSHN will have a notice of privacy practices. - Authorization If protected mental health information is shared to an entity outside of MSHN for any purpose other than coordination of care, treatment, or payment of services, a signed authorization will be obtained from the consumer prior to sharing information.
-If substance use treatment information is being shared, for any purpose, to an entity outside of MSHN, a signed authorization, by the consumer, will be obtained.
-The Michigan Behavioral Health Consent Form will be utilized for obtaining authorizations. - MSHN will perform any necessary internal risk analysis or assessments to ensure compliance. - Physical and electronic safeguards shall be in place for MSHN employees and premises, including, but not limited to, door locks, unique logins and secure passwords, firewall and virus protection, disaster recovery mechanisms, and secure email. - Business Associate Agreement MSHN will obtain assurances with all Business Associates that protected health care information shared with them, will be protected and appropriately safeguarded consistent with all applicable State and Federal laws and requirements. - Qualified Service Organization Agreement (QSOA) Third-party service providers must become qualified to service Part 2 Programs.
-This is achieved through the entity entering into a written agreement with the Part 2 Program in which it acknowledges that it is bound by the Part 2 confidentiality regulations and agrees to resist in judicial proceedings any efforts to obtain unauthorized access to patient identifying information related to substance use disorder diagnosis, treatment, or referral for treatment that may come into its possession.
+- MSHN will follow the HIPAA requirements, as well as all applicable federal and state requirements, for the use of protected health data and information. - MSHN will immediately report to the MDHHS any suspected or confirmed unauthorized use or disclosure of protected health data and information that falls under the HIPAA requirements.

+- Any breach of protected health information shall result in notification of the affected individuals as well as the HHS Secretary and the media in cases where the breach affects more than 500 individuals. - Privacy Notice MSHN will have a notice of privacy practices. - Authorization If protected health information is shared outside of the purpose of coordination of care, treatment / payment of services, a signed authorization will be obtained from the consumer prior to sharing information - MSHN will perform any necessary internal risk analyses or assessments to ensure compliance. - Physical and electronic safeguards shall be in place for MSHN employees and premises, including, but not limited to, door locks, unique logins and secure passwords, firewall and virus protection, disaster recovery mechanisms, and secure email.